nicklockwood/layout/README.md

 * There's no need to use the `@IBOutlet` attribute for your `outlet` property, but you can do so if you feel it makes the purpose clearer.
 If you do not use `@IBOutlet`, you may need to use `@objc` to ensure the property is visible to Layout at runtime.
 * The type of the `outlet` property can be either `LayoutNode` or a `UIView` subclass that's compatible with the view managed by the node.
 The syntax is the same in either case - the type will be checked at runtime, and an error will be thrown if it doesn't match up.
 * In the example above we have used Swift's `#keyPath` syntax to specify the `outlet` value, for better static validation.
 This is recommended, but not required.
 * The `labelNode` outlet in the example has been marked as Optional.
-It is common to use Implicty Unwrapped Optionals (IUOs) when defining IBOutlets, and that will work with Layout too, but it will result in a hard crash if you make a mistake in your XML and then try to access the outlet.
+It is common to use Implictly Unwrapped Optionals (IUOs) when defining IBOutlets, and that will work with Layout too, but it will result in a hard crash if you make a mistake in your XML and then try to access the outlet.
 Using regular Optionals means XML errors can be trapped and fixed without restarting the app.

 To specify outlet bindings when using XML templates, use the `outlet` attribute: